Ray Scott (Australian rules football): Umpiring career

 Scott made a rapid (by the standards then applying) rise through the ranks of umpiring.
 He umpired his first League game in 1961 and his first Grand Final in 1963.
 His first interstate match was the 1964 South Australia versus Victoria game in Adelaide.

 His status as a leading umpire was reinforced with WANFL Grand Final appointments in 1967 and 1968.

 In June 1968 Scott umpired the Victoria versus South Australia clash at the Melbourne Cricket Ground.
 His performance impressed the Victorian officials as they made a special request of the Australian National Football Council for Scott to control the Western Australia versus Victoria match that was played in Subiaco in July.
 This was indeed remarkable as interstate matches were in those days always controlled by an umpire from a "neutral" State.

 Scott retired from on-field umpiring at the end of the 1970 season after 141 matches and three Grand Finals.

 In 1972 Scott became an umpires' coach and assistant to the WANFL Umpires Advisor.
 In 1977 he took on the role of WANFL Umpires Advisor.
 He remained as coach until 1979, and thereafter he continued with membership of the Umpires Appointment Board, chairing the board in 1981 and 1982.

 Awards

 Scott's contributions to the WANFL totalled an impressive 38 years of service as an umpire, player and administrator.
-Combined with his playing totals, he participated in 331 WANFL matches, including six Grand Finals.
+As a player and umpire, he participated in 330 WANFL matches, including six Grand Finals.

 This outstanding contribution to the WANFL, and the sport in general, was recognised in 1975 with the National Football League Award of Merit.
-The then national body gave only one award per year and the award was given for 'outstanding service to the game'.
+The then national body gave only one award per year, and the award was given for 'outstanding service to the game'.

-In 1995 Scott was awarded Life Membership of the West Australian Football League.
+In 1995, Scott was awarded Life Membership of the West Australian Football League.

 He was inducted in the Australian Football Hall of Fame in 1996 in recognition of his services to umpiring.

 In 2000 he was included in West Perth's Team of the Century.